-Both FPPC Legal and Enforcement Divisions provided information on The Disclose Act, passed by the legislature in 2017, and other laws pertaining to political advertising disclosure to explain current regulation in this area.
-Recommendation 1: Creation of a State-Run Political Advertisement Archive discusses how digital campaign advertisements presenting unique challenges to regulators, such as the FPPC, who are charged with ensuring that voters receive timely and accurate information concerning who is responsible for the content of the advertisement and the payments associated with producing/distributing the advertisement.
-The creation of a state-run archive will assist in the facilitation of campaign finance enforcement and would allow for more legal oversight of digital political ads by the FPPC.
+Both the FPPC Legal and Enforcement Divisions provided information on the Disclose Act, passed by the Legislature in 2017, and other laws pertaining to political advertising disclosure to explain current regulation in this area.
+Recommendation 1: Creation of a State-Run Political Advertisement Archive discusses how digital campaign advertisements present unique challenges to regulators, such as the FPPC, who are charged with ensuring that voters receive timely and accurate information concerning who is responsible for the content of the advertisement and the payments associated with producing/distributing the advertisement.
+The creation of a state-run archive would assist in the facilitation of campaign finance enforcement and would allow for more legal oversight of digital political ads by the FPPC.

-4. What are the existing on-advertisement disclaimer requirements digital political advertisements, and are there new or more effective ways to inform voters about who is responsible for the digital political advertisements they receive?
+4. What are the existing on-advertisement disclaimer requirements for digital political advertisements, and are there new or more effective ways to inform voters about who is responsible for the digital political advertisements they receive?

 Under existing State law, disclaimers on digital political advertisements are generally modeled after disclaimers that have historically appeared on advertisements appearing in print or on television.
-In Recommendation 3: Request Digital Disclosure Research, the Task Force attempts to addresses current law and any future gaps caused by new technology and practices by recommending the Legislature commission study to examine whether different styles of on-advertisement disclaimers, including the use iconography or click-through content, could be more effective in providing voters information about who is paying for the digital campaign advertisements.
+In Recommendation 3: Request Digital Disclosure Research, the Task Force attempts to addresses current law and any future gaps caused by new technology and practices by recommending the Legislature commission a study to examine whether different styles of on-advertisement disclaimers, including the use of iconography or click-through content, could be more effective in providing voters information about who is paying for digital campaign advertisements.

-Besides having numerous experts on the DTTF itself, during the course of its mission the DTTF sought out experts and practitioners in the various fields to gain insight from the pertinent and various perspectives.
+Besides having numerous experts on the DTTF itself, during the course of its mission, the DTTF sought out experts and practitioners in the various fields to gain insight from the pertinent and various perspectives.

 Looking at the basic questions, the DTTF heard from campaign practitioners who provided information and examples of the various digital ads.
 Predominant types of digital usage come in the form of video, with the end-user experience increasingly seen on cellphones and computers via the internet.
 At the December, 2020 DTTF meeting, Unearth campaigns, self-described as a public affairs technology company where "machine intelligence meets human intelligence," offered a broad range of examples of current digital political advertising and what is working well for ease of disclosure requirements for firms and disclosure recognition by the public.
-The presentation outlined some observations on what may be gaps and not working in current regulatory practice.
+The presentation outlined some observations on where there may be gaps and what may not be working in current regulatory practice.

-To look at current law, the DTTF heard from both FPPC Staff regarding California statutes and regulations as well as presentations from a variety of other States, which included their current law within their presentations.
-This included the States of Maryland, Washington, and information on the Democracy Protection Act in New York.
-For California, both FPPC Legal and Enforcement Divisions provided information on The Disclose Act, passed by the legislature in 2017, and is the most relevant statute to political advertising disclosure.
+To look at current law, the DTTF heard from both FPPC Staff regarding California statutes and regulations as well as presentations from a variety of other states, which included relevant current law of those states.
+This included presentations by boards and commissions from the states of Maryland and Washington, and information on the Democracy Protection Act in New York.
+For California, both the FPPC Legal and Enforcement Divisions provided information on the Disclose Act, passed by the Legislature in 2017, which is the most relevant statute on political advertising disclosure.

-These experts from around the country, as well as FPPC Legal Division staff, then looked at some of the gaps where technology may be or is outpacing the law and regulations.
+These experts from around the country, as well as FPPC Legal Division staff, then looked at some of the gaps where technology is, or may be, outpacing the law and regulations.
 The previously mentioned Unearth presentation reported on gaps in videos, specifically vertical videos and GIF technology, and person-to-person texting.